 103 Shields Building

-University Park PA 16802-1200
+University Park, PA 16802-1200

-Please include your Penn State ID on your check or money order.
-Your canceled check will serve as your receipt.
-Penn State does not accept post-dated checks.
-Please do not mail cash.
-Your payment must be received by the due date indicated on your bill to avoid the 1.5 percent late payment fee.
-Please allow time for processing (5–7 business days) for payments sent through the mail.
+Your payment must be received by the due date indicated on your bill to avoid the 1.5% late payment fee.
+Please allow time for processing (5–7 business days) for payments sent by mail.
 In addition, returned checks will invoke a $25 Returned Item Fee.

 Flywire for International Payments

 Students who need to send international payments for their tuition can use Flywire, Penn State’s preferred international payment method.
-You can find more information on the Penn State Office of the Bursar website.
+You can find more information on the Penn State Office of the Bursar website

-Penn State's Installment Payment Plan allows you to pay over a period of several months, with payments divided into equal portions of the semester charges.
+Penn State's Installment Payment Plan allows you to pay over a period of several months, with payments divided into equal portions of the semester's charges.
 The first payment is payable by the original due date of the tuition bill, and the remaining amount is payable over the subsequent months.

 There is a $45 fee to use this plan, payable with the first payment.

 World Campus offers an employer reimbursement and tuition deferment program to students whose employers offer tuition reimbursement.
 The program allows you to defer your tuition payments until completion of the semester with no finance or interest charges.
-This program should not be used by students who use authorizations to bill or third party vouchers to pay their tuition.
+This program should not be used by students who use authorizations to bill or third-party vouchers to pay their tuition.

 To participate in this program, you will need to submit an online application.
 Find complete details and submit the application on our Employer Reimbursement and Tuition Deferment Program page.